 We’ve all had a toothache at some point or another.
 While you should always consult your Edmonds dentist, it’s not always a serious problem.
 Often, the issue can be fixed with a filling or a root canal.
-However, many Edmonds residents have found themselves in a situation where the tooth is not salvageable, and the only solution is for Dr. Kitts or Dr. Hewett to perform an extraction, or remove the tooth.
-Today, Dr. Kitts and Dr. Hewett at Soundview Family Dental would like to talk about what you can expect from an extraction and why it’s not something to fear!
+However, many Edmonds residents have found themselves in a situation where the tooth is not salvageable, and the only solution is for a dentist to perform an extraction or remove the tooth.
+Today we would like to talk about what you can expect from an extraction and why it’s not something to fear!

 Just like root canals, tooth extractions have a pretty bad reputation.
 Many Edmonds folks may refer to something difficult by saying it was, “like pulling teeth.”
-However, Dr. Kitts and Dr. Hewett will be the first one to tell you that the technology and techniques of modern dentistry have made the process of extracting a tooth fairly simple and with minimal discomfort to the patients.
-As long as you take it easy after the procedure and follow the guidelines, you’ll be back to normal in a just a few days.
+We will be the first to tell you that the technology and techniques of modern dentistry have made the process of extracting a tooth fairly simple and with minimal discomfort to the patients.
+As long as you take it easy after the procedure and follow the guidelines, you’ll be back to normal in just a few days.

 Preserving your natural teeth is always a priority at Soundview Family Dental, but in some cases an extraction is unavoidable.
 Here are some of the conditions in which an extraction might be necessary:

-If you think you might need to have a tooth removed or would like to learn more about extractions, feel free to contact Dr. Kitts and Dr. Hewett at Soundview Family Dental today!
+If you think you might need to have a tooth removed or would like to learn more about extractions, feel free to contact Dr. Kitts at Soundview Family Dental today!